 Blaker, A.A.
 1976.
 Field photography; beginning and advanced techniques.
 Freeman, 451 pp. + field booklet.

 This book is entirely about scientific and nature photography, and deals in great part with macro photography.
 The chapters on film and darkroom techniques are obviously outdated, but the book as a whole is still quite useful.
-Not extremely technical, but contains many suggestions for building or improving equipment.
+Not extremely technical, and the theoretical aspects are not discussed in a satisfactory way, but contains many suggestions for building or improving equipment.

 Blaker, A.A.
 1977.
 Handbook for scientific photography.
 Freeman, 319 pp. + field booklet.